amelmer/amelmer.github.io/cv.md

 ## <a id="internships">Internships</a>

 ### Feeding America
-<i>Graduate Research Intern, June 2023 - Present</i>
+<i>Graduate Research Intern, June 2023 - May 2024</i>
-*	Conduct quantitative data analysis of network-wide surveys using Excel and R
+*	Conducted quantitative data analysis of network-wide surveys using Excel and R
-* Conduct qualitative data analysis of network-wide surveys using Excel and Qualtrics
+* Conducted qualitative data analysis of network-wide surveys using Excel and Qualtrics
-* Develop data visualizations using Excel, R, and Qualtrics
+* Developed data visualizations using Excel, R, and Qualtrics
-* Develop reports to communicate results of network-wide surveys to national organization staff and network members
+* Developed reports to communicate results of network-wide surveys to national organization staff and network members

 ### Illinois Criminal Justice Information Authority
 <i>Center for Victim Studies Research Intern, June 2023 – September 2023</i>